Statistics on young people neither in employment nor in education or training

 The share of young people neither in employment nor in education and training rose during the financial and economic crisis …

 The NEET rate for young people is closely linked to economic performance and the business cycle.
-Figure 2 provides an analysis over time for young people aged 20–34 and shows that the share of NEETs in the EU-28 fell from 17.6 % in 2006 to a relative low of 16.5 % by 2008, but then jumped to 18.5 % the following year, after the onset of the global financial and economic crisis.
-The rate then rose at a more modest pace through to 2013, when it reached 20.1 %, before decreasing to 18.3 % in 2016.
+Figure 2 provides an analysis over time for young people aged 20–34 and shows that the share of NEETs in the EU jumped from 16.6 % in 2008 to 18.7 % the following year, after the onset of the global financial and economic crisis.
+The rate then rose at a more modest pace through to 2013, when it reached its peak at 20.5 %.
+After that the rate decreased continuously and was below its 2008 level in 2019, at 16.4 %.

-With a record number of NEETs following the financial and economic crisis, there have been concerns among policymakers that a whole generation of young people in the EU could remain out of the labour market for years to come.
+With a record number of NEETs following the financial and economic crisis in the late 2000s, there have been concerns among policymakers that a whole generation of young people in the EU could remain out of the labour market for years to come.
 The implications of this are two-fold: on a personal level, these individuals are more likely to become disenfranchised and to suffer from poverty and social exclusion, while at a macro-economic level they represent a considerable loss in terms of unused productive capacity and a considerable cost in terms of welfare payments.

 … while an increasing proportion of young people remained within education or training

-While the NEET rate for young people in the EU-28 rose by 1.8 percentage points between 2008 and 2016, Figure 2 shows that over the same period there was a considerable reduction (-3.4 percentage points) in the proportion of young people who were employed and had completely left education or training.
-This was largely counterbalanced by an increase in the share of young people aged 20–34 who were in some form of education or training, including both those who spent their time exclusively in education and training and those who combined a job with education or training.
+While the NEET rate for young people in the EU reached about the same level in 2019 as in 2008, Figure 2 shows that over the same period there was a net reduction (-3.3 percentage points) in the proportion of young people who were employed and had completely left education or training.
+This was counterbalanced by an increase in the share of young people aged 20–34 who were in some form of education or training, including both those who spent their time exclusively in education and training and those who combined a job with education or training.
 This development may reflect a growing desire on the part of young people to obtain higher levels of qualification in the face of increased competition in labour markets, but may also reflect a lack of full-time employment opportunities during a period of economic downturn.

-Figure 3 shows EU-28 NEET rates for three different age groups of young people.
-During the period 2006–16, all three groups posted similar developments: a reduction in rates through to the onset of the financial and economic crisis in 2008; followed by a rapid turnaround in 2009; a more gradual increase through to 2012 or 2013; and a reduction in the rate from 2014 onwards (the NEET rate for people aged 20–24 fell from 2013 onwards).
-The latest data available for 2016 shows that NEET rates in the EU-28 were 16.7 % for people aged 20–24, 18.8 % for those aged 25–29, and 19.1 % for those aged 30–34.
+Figure 3 shows EU NEET rates for three different age groups of young people.
+During the period 2008–2019, all three groups posted similar developments: a rapid increase between 2008 and 2009 due to the financial and economic crisis; a more gradual increase through to 2013; and a reduction in the rate from 2014 onwards.
+The latest data available for 2019 shows that NEET rates in the EU were 14.5 % for people aged 20–24, 17.2 % for those aged 25–29, and 17.4 % for those aged 30–34.

-The proportion of 20–24 year-olds who were NEETs remained systematically lower than the corresponding rates for people aged 25–29 or 30–34 during the whole of the period 2006–16, probably reflecting, at least to some degree, the relatively high proportion of students who remained in education and training at this age.
-It is also interesting to note there was a somewhat higher degree of fluctuation in the NEET rate for people aged 25–29 than for those aged 30–34, and that the fluctuations in this rate appeared to be closely linked to the business cycle.
-This pattern may be linked to the ease with which employers can hire/fire staff as economic conditions change: for example, recent labour market entrants may have lower wages while the costs associated with firing staff may be lower for people who have been with an enterprise for a relatively short period of time.
+The proportion of 20–24 year-olds who were NEETs remained systematically lower than the corresponding rates for people aged 25–29 or 30–34 during the whole of the period 2008–2019, probably reflecting, at least to some degree, the relatively high proportion of students who remained in education and training at this age.
+It is also interesting to note there was a somewhat higher degree of fluctuation in the NEET rate for people aged 25–29 than for those aged 30–34, the former age group recording fewer NEETs than the latter from 2016 onwards.

 Greece and Italy recorded the highest proportions of young people who were neither in employment nor in education and training

-Across the EU Member States there was a wide variation in NEET rates in 2016.
-For people aged 20–34, the lowest rates in 2016 were below 10.0 % in Luxembourg, the Netherlands and Sweden; this was also the case in Iceland and Switzerland.
-There were 11 Member States that recorded NEET rates above the EU-28 average of 18.3 %.
-Among these, by far the highest rates were recorded in Italy and Greece, where approximately one third of all young people aged 20–34 were neither in employment nor in education and training (30.7 % and 30.5 % respectively); there were also very high NEET rates in the former Yugoslav Republic of Macedonia (37.7 %) and Turkey (34.0 %).
+Across the EU Member States there was a wide variation in NEET rates in 2019.
+For people aged 20–34, the lowest rates in 2019 were below 10.0 % in Malta, the Netherlands, Luxembourg and Sweden; this was also the case in Iceland, Switzerland and Norway.
+There were 9 Member States that recorded NEET rates above the EU average of 16.4 %.
+Among these, by far the highest rates were recorded in Italy and Greece, where a quarter or more of all young people aged 20–34 were neither in employment nor in education and training (27.8 % and 25.1 % respectively); there were also very high NEET rates in Turkey (35.3 %), North Macedonia (31.2 %), Montenegro (28.8 %) and Serbia (22.7 %).

-A comparison between Italy and Sweden — the EU Member States with the highest and lowest NEET rates in 2016 — reveals that the proportion of young people who were NEETs was almost four times as high among young Italians as among young Swedes.
+A comparison between Italy and Sweden — the EU Member States with the highest and lowest NEET rates in 2019 — reveals that the proportion of young people who were NEETs was 3.8 times as high among young Italians as among young Swedes.

 NEETs: analysis by sex and age